 Every round, an agent pulls their preferred arm some number of times n.
-This might correspond to a doctor trying a therapy they think more promising (variolation), or a research chemist using a theory they think more likely to generate an experimental success.
+This might correspond to a doctor trying a therapy they think more promising (variolation).
 Over time, agents update their beliefs about the two arms based on the results of their experiments and those performed by their network neighbors.
 We assume they are perfect Bayesians, and use strict conditionalization to update their beliefs.
 Since their credences are represented by beta distributions, this is fairly simple.
 For an experiment with n draws, and s successes, the new distribution will have parameters $\alpha + s$ and $\beta + n - s$.
 Whenever this updating leads an agent to favor a new arm, they switch behavior.